general-molecular-simulations/so3lr/README.md

 pip install --upgrade pip
 pip install "jax[cuda12]==0.5.3"
 ```
 > **Note**: SO3LR runs significantly faster on GPU, making it the preferred choice for large-scale simulations.
-More
-details about JAX installation can be found [here](https://jax.readthedocs.io/en/latest/installation.html).
+More details about JAX installation can be found [here](https://jax.readthedocs.io/en/latest/installation.html).
+Also, we recommend installing with [uv](https://docs.astral.sh/uv/), it's magical.

 If you want to use SO3LR on CPU, e.g. for testing on your local machine which does not have a GPU, you can do
 ```shell script